TheCreatorJames/UTA-Projects/Algorithms & Data Structures/Homework 1/Assignment Readme/readme.txt

 ### Additional Notes

-You can change a macro flag in my code to compile it slightly differently.
-I had a different version of my code where punctuation was trimmed prior to the sorting, and the code was slightly more optimal.
-However, changing this flag could lead to some values being sorted out of order.
+You can change how the program compiles with an extra flag.
+Compiling with the following flags will make the program remove punctuation prior to sorting it, giving it slightly different behavior.

+gcc -o textidx text_indexing.c -D REMOVE_PUNCTUATION=1